fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-running-a-node-in-a-docker-container.md

 ### Running a stack with Docker compose

-We have defined a Stack 🕸 that can be useful for running and monitoring; At time of writing, this is declared in a docker compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).
+We have defined a Stack 🕸 that can be useful for running and monitoring; At the time of writing, this is declared in a docker compose file located [here](https://github.com/fleek-network/ursa/blob/cfbbe6208dc6a33d28b43c6e6820ab76c2905353/infra/ursa/docker-compose.yml).

 There you'll find specified all the configuration options, such as the ones we've discussed in the previous topics about the host, port bindings, bind mount, etc. You don't have to constantly verify if specified all the correct options when running the Docker containers.
-Plus, we have these setup for you [grafana](https://grafana.com/), [prometheus](https://prometheus.io/docs/introduction/overview/), [certbot](https://certbot.eff.org/) and [nginx](https://www.nginx.com/).
+Plus, we have these setup for you [grafana](https://grafana.com/), [prometheus](https://prometheus.io/docs/introduction/overview/), [certbot](https://certbot.eff.org/) and the ursa-proxy.

 Also, the docker compose file can be customized to your preference, Docker will detect any changes recreating the container if and when necessary.